Status of Ground-Level Ozone in B.C. (2016-2018)

 - The Air Zone Management Framework defines management levels based on the highest ozone level reported from monitoring stations within the air zone.
 The four management levels are (1) green (actions for keeping clean areas clean); (2) yellow (actions for preventing air quality deterioration); (3) orange (actions for preventing Canadian Ambient Air Quality Standard exceedance); and (4) red (actions for achieving air zone Canadian Ambient Air Quality Standard).
 Actions for each management level are detailed in the Guidance Document on Air Zone Management (2019) (PDF).
 Air zone management levels are preferentially based on stations with 3 complete years of data.

-- The Coastal air zone was assigned to a green management level, the Northeast, Central Interior, Southern Interior and Georgia Strait air zones were assigned to a yellow management level, and the Lower Fraser Valley was assigned to an orange management level.
+- The Coastal and Northeast air zones was assigned to a green management level, the Central Interior, Southern Interior and Georgia Strait air zones were assigned to a yellow management level, and the Lower Fraser Valley was assigned to an orange management level.
 Currently, there are no air monitoring stations in the Northwest air zone.

 More about the Air Quality Management System management levels: